miragecraft/x-include/README.md

 Cross site, synchronous HTML include via the `<script>` tag in the manner of JSONP.

+## Intended usage

+Ideal for creating complex HTML documents, such as documentations, that can be viewed from local storage without using a static site generator.

+It can also be used for apps, but CORS restriction means the use cases are limited.

 *Basic features:*

-- Bypass CORS, usable with `file://` protocol.
+- Bypass CORS, usable with `file://` protocol
-- Synchronous, parser-blocking loading and execution
+- Synchronous
+- Parser-blocking

 *Advanced features:*

 - `data-root` attribute allows specifying include base directory